Tiberriver256/azure-devops-node-api/docs/api-reference/build-api/code-examples.md

         console.log(`Found ${builds.length} builds in the last 7 days`);

-        // Group builds by definition
+        // 3.
+Group builds by definition
-        const buildsByDefinition = {};
+        // Create a map of definition ID to array of builds const buildsByDefinition = {};

         builds.forEach(build => {